pavanuppuluri/spring-microservice-communication-using-feignclient/README.md

 Finally run the application and if want to check your application hit the url http://localhost:8071/rest/hello/server

-## Create Hello Client and communicate with Hello server using Feign
+## Create Hello Client and communicate with Hello Server using Feign
 -  Create maven project and add the required dependencies such as:
    -  spring-cloud-starter-netflix-eureka-client
    -  spring-boot-starter-web and spring-cloud-starter-feign